voltura/QuickFolders/README.md

 # QuickFolders

-Instantly access your five most recent folders from the system tray.
+Instant access to your most recent folders — right from the system tray.

 [View on GitHub](https://github.com/voltura/QuickFolders) · [Browse All Releases](https://github.com/voltura/QuickFolders/releases)

-QuickFolders is a lightweight and modern Windows 11 system tray app that keeps your five most recent folders just one click away.
+QuickFolders is a lightweight and modern Windows 11 tray app that keeps your five most recently used folders just one click away.
-With a simple right-click on the QuickFolders tray icon, you can instantly jump to any of your recent folders.
+Simply hover over the tray icon to instantly access and open any of them — no need to browse manually.

+Perfect for improving workflow and reducing repetitive navigation.

 [![Download the latest version](https://img.shields.io/github/v/release/voltura/QuickFolders?label=download%20the%20latest%20release&style=for-the-badge)](https://github.com/voltura/QuickFolders/releases/latest/download/QuickFolders-Setup.exe)